forrestdavis/BNCAudioSearch/README.md

 4. open getMeasures.praat
 5. Click Run
 6. The script will iterate over all wav files with corresponding TextGrid files in downloads
-6. It will save duration, F0, F1, F2, and intensity measures
+7. It will save duration, F0, F1, F2, and intensity measures

+For the above to work, make sure wav files and their TextGrids have the same file names (minus the extension).
+So a wav file AA.wav needs a TextGrid AA.TextGrid.
+You can change the path to the wav/TextGrid files by interacting with the pop up window from the praat script (the default is under data/downloads).
 NOTE, you will want to tweak the parameters if you are doing careful analysis.
 This script is provided for some exploratory work, so take caution with the results.